 Wiseman R., Mano-Zissi Dj., Stobi: A City of Ancient Macedonia.
 In: Journal of Field Archaeology, 3, 1976, p.
 269-302

-The nearest airports: Skopje, Macedonia (80 km) and Thessaloniki, Greece (160 km).
+The nearest airports: Skopje, North Macedonia (80 km) and Thessaloniki, Greece (160 km).
 If participants arrive at these airports, a transfer to Stobi may be arranged by request.
 Individual or group transfers' price may vary depending on both distance and number of passengers from 30 to 110 EUR.

 How to get there?
-Stobi is located in the center of the Republic of Macedonia.
-It can be easily accessed by: 1. travelling by bus or car on the highway E-75 (from Athens, Greece to Belgrade, Serbia and Central Europe across Macedonia) - the highway exit STOBI is just in front of the site's entrance; 2. catching a bus/train from Skopje (Macedonia), Thessaloniki (Greece) - the stop is at Gradsko (5 km. away from Stobi), from there participants/visitors can get a taxi to Stobi or request a free pick-up available from 9.00 am to 7.00 pm on the arrival day (please ask for details); 3. from neighboring towns of Negotino (13 km) and Kavadartsi (20 km) participants can get a bus to Gradsko or a taxi directly to Stobi.
+Stobi is located in the center of the Republic of North Macedonia.
+It can be easily accessed by: 1. travelling by bus or car on the highway E-75 (from Athens, Greece to Belgrade, Serbia and Central Europe across North Macedonia) - the highway exit STOBI is just in front of the site's entrance; 2. catching a bus/train from Skopje (North Macedonia), Thessaloniki (Greece) - the stop is at Gradsko (5 km. away from Stobi), from there participants/visitors can get a taxi to Stobi or request a free pick-up available from 9.00 am to 7.00 pm on the arrival day (please ask for details); 3. from neighboring towns of Negotino (13 km) and Kavadartsi (20 km) participants can get a bus to Gradsko or a taxi directly to Stobi.

 Accommodation: in recently renovated air-conditioned cabins at the archaeological site next to the ancient ruins of Stobi, in rooms with two to three beds.
 Each cabin has 4 bedrooms + living room, 2 bathrooms with showers and WC.
 Washing machine and Wi-Fi are available for free.
 There are outdoor and indoor dining and social spaces.